-As part of affiliation program, students who graduate from Gettysburg College with a degree in Organization and Management Studies or similar relevant courses are eligible for a degree program at Rutgers, the State University of New Jersey, New Brunswick.
+As part of affiliation program, students who graduate from Gettysburg College with a degree in Business, Organizations, and Management or similar relevant courses are eligible for a degree program at Rutgers, the State University of New Jersey, New Brunswick.
 This degree program would allow students to earn a Masters of Human Resource Management (MHRM) degree after three semesters of full-time study.

 Students who earn the combined BA/MHRM degree are ready to assume responsible positions in the field of human resource management.

-For admission under this agreement, interested students must graduate from Gettysburg with a BA in Organization and Management Studies.
+For admission under this agreement, interested students must graduate from Gettysburg with a BA in Business, Organizations, and Management.
 Students who have had one or more of the relevant similar courses will also be considered for this program.

 Applications will be considered by the Rutgers HRM Department Graduate Director and Admissions Committee using the same standards used for admitting any applicant to the MHRM Program.

 The Rutgers MHRM program requires students to take 16 classes, or 48 credits.
 Under this agreement, up to five classes will be waived if a student has had similar courses at Gettysburg, and if that student has earned a 3.0 (“B”) or better in those courses.

 Under this agreement, courses that fulfill a requirement from the MHRM curriculum include: